How Long Does a Roof Replacement Take?

 Gutters - Gutters catch rainwater from the roof and direct it away from your property.
 Gutters also protect your basement and attic from water damage that can cause mold and mildew.
 Without a proper gutter system, your home can be susceptible to foundational and structural damage.

 Ventilation - Ventilation prevents condensation that leads to mold and rot.
 Proper ventilation also increases energy efficiency.
-Other benefits are reducing the indoor temperature extremes and preventing ice damming.
+Other benefits are reducing indoor temperature extremes and preventing ice damming.

-1. Roof Type and Complexity
+1. Roof Type and Complexity Impacting Costs

 The type of roof you have and its complexity both have a direct bearing on the length of time it takes to replace it.
 Roofs that have extreme pitch or complex segments make installation more difficult.